 Each individual book is written on a specific subject.
-The author usually asks questions and after that answers them with facts, analysis, and also express his personal opinion on the topic.
+The author usually asks questions and after that answers them with facts, analysis, and also expresses his personal opinion on the topic.

 Even if you’re familiar with the topic the book is about, you’ll certainly learn something new.
 The least will be a new point of view, which is always valuable in the world where everything changes really fast as explained.

-Books picture different situations and offer solutions to not so common questions.
-This by itself makes you better problem-solver.
+Books picture different situations and offer solutions to not-so-common questions.
+This by itself makes you a better problem-solver.
 Even if the situation in the book is not related to your lifestyle, you can use pieces of what’s mention and tailor it to make your life better.

 If you’re reading a book about becoming a better salesman but if you’re not in the business, sort to say.
 You can use the information and the techniques mentioned to persuade others to buy you a taco when you’re hungry.
 Everyone loves free tacos.3